- Who are the members of ACEC Ohio?

 Does ACEC Ohio admit affiliate or associate members?

-Yes, ACEC Ohio has both Affiliate Member and Associate Member classifications.
+Yes, ACEC Ohio has an Affiliate Member classification.

-An Associate Member is one that provides professional services of a scientific or technical nature (e.g., underground utility location, materials testing, archaeologic or historic preservation consultants) that are complementary to the services provided by ACEC Member Firms.
+An Affiliate Member is one that supports the goals of ACEC Ohio and provide professional services of a scientific and technical nature that are complementary to the services provided by Member Companies.